-In recent years, there has been a paradigm shift in what luxury customers expect out of their shopping experience.
-Digital literacy has become prolific with modern shoppers and the convenience of technology has now become a necessity rather than a commodity.
+In recent years, there has been a paradigm shift in what customers expect out of their shopping & luxury clienteling experience.
+Digital literacy has become prolific with modern shoppers and the convenience of technology and mobile devices has now become a necessity rather than a commodity.

 Shifting the focus to local sales and buyers

 Before the pandemic sent waves across the industry, travel was a key driver of luxury spending with 30-40% of luxury sales being generated by shoppers in transit and abroad.
 With international tourism not expected to recover for the next 2 years and global tourism spending at only half of what it once was, luxury retailers are shifting their focus to domestic sales.

 Upon walking into most luxury stores, shoppers expect to be offered immediate 1-on-1 assistance from associates to guide them along their buying journey.
-Associates need to be ready to recall a customer’s name, preferences, and previous purchases from the first “hello” so that they’re seen as advisors, not just vendors.
-Empowering associates to offer recommendations to clients based on their specific size, style, and color preferences as well as current local trends makes the experience feel personal, rather than ‘personalized’.
+Associates need to be ready to recall a customer’s name, preferences, and purchase history from the first “hello” so that they’re seen as advisors, not just vendors.
+This is the essence of clienteling in luxury retail.

-Whether they’re following up on a purchase, inviting the customer to an event, or telling them about new looks, customers value personal and contextual communication and convert at a much higher rate.
+Whether they’re following up on a purchase, inviting the customer to an event, or telling them about new looks, customers value personal and contextual communication and as a result convert at a much higher rate.

 Meeting the expectations of affluent consumers

 Websites, mobile apps, and social commerce are experiencing a surge in engagement from consumers and becoming a dominant sales channel for many brands.

 While strides have been made to ensure a seamless user experience in online stores, there is still room for improvement when it comes to the level and convenience of personal interaction.

-One fashion retailer that introduced live video and chat features doubled their ecommerce conversion rate.
-Maybe even more importantly, they’re also equipping associates to connect and support their VIP’s across channels.
+One fashion retailer that introduced live video assistance and chat features doubled their ecommerce conversion rate.
+Maybe even more importantly, they’re also equipping associates to connect and support their VIPs across channels.
 Whether they’re answering questions over WhatsApp or curating ecomm looks and sending custom links, customers gravitate to brands that can flow seamlessly between channels.

 Catering to the next generation of luxury shoppers

 The budding generations of affluent consumers are set to account for 70% of the luxury market by 2025 and contribute to 130% of its growth.
 To foster continued growth, luxury brands need to understand what motivates the younger generations and how to relate to them.